Recommended Junk Journal Printables (Tried & Tested!)

 Best Alternative To Junk Journal Printables

-They’re a little pricey, but they definitely have the same sort of look as a lot of the junk journal printables out there.
-So in my opinion, they’re the best alternative to printable junk journal pages or digitals.
+These paper pads can be a little pricey, but they have the same sort of look as a lot of the digital junk journal kits out there.
+I think they’re the best alternative to printables.

 Stamperia Paper Pads